Bapanada13/Rock-Paper-Scissors/README.md

-This is a Rock Paper Scissors game.
+This is a Rock Paper Scissors game with a UI.